jefersonjlima/uvc-robot/README.md

     $ git clone https://github.com/dusty-nv/ros_deep_learning

 # Usage
-This code is currently tested and working with ROS Melodic and [Ubuntu 18.04 LTS](https://downloads.ubiquityrobotics.com/pi.html)  on the Jetson Nano.
+This code is currently tested and working with ROS Melodic and [JetPack 4.5.1](https://developer.nvidia.com/embedded/jetpack) on the Jetson Nano.

 WIP